gscanlon21/a-workout-a-day/README.md

 # Finer Fettle

-Finer Fettle is a workout routine newsletter aimed at making it easy and simple to workout.
+Finer Fettle is a workout routine newsletter aimed at making it easy and simple to work out.

 ## Exercises Used

-Each exercise variation listed on our site is hand picked to provide an optimal full-body strengthening workout.
-Coumpound exercises are choosen over isolation exercises--while isolation exercises are better for strengthening, compound exercises are better for preventing muscle imbalances and keeping workout duration down.
+Each exercise variation listed on our site is hand-picked to provide an optimal full-body strengthening workout.
+Compound exercises are chosen over isolation exercises--while isolation exercises are better for strengthening, compound exercises are better for preventing muscle imbalances and keeping workout duration down.

 ## How Workouts are Built